 Dreams and Nightmares

-Article Highlight: What Does it Mean When You Dream of Your Own Funeral?
+Article Highlight: What Does It Mean When You Dream About Being Pregnant?

 Mysteries of Dreams and Nightmares

 Dreams and nightmares, like many other aspects of sleep, are enigmatic.
 Some people rest peacefully throughout the night without a single memory of their dreaming experiences.
 Others find that dreaming interferes with their ability to sleep through the night.